 Hendersonville real estate is some of the most expensive in Tennessee, although Hendersonville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hendersonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Hendersonville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hendersonville are a mix of both white- and blue-collar jobs.
 Overall, Hendersonville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Hendersonville who work in office and administrative support (16.31%), sales jobs (13.55%), and management occupations (11.29%).
+There are especially a lot of people living in Hendersonville who work in office and administrative support (16.27%), sales jobs (13.54%), and management occupations (11.98%).

 Hendersonville is a somewhat ethnically-diverse city.
 The people who call Hendersonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hendersonville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hendersonville include Irish, English, Italian, and Scottish.

 The most common language spoken in Hendersonville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.